 - to determine whether a school or training establishment at all times complies with established standards relating to the approved programs, and

-- to render services and obtain information necessary for the DVA to approve or disapprove programs offered by any agency or instrumentality of the federal government within Georgia.
+- to render services and obtain information necessary for VA to approve or disapprove programs offered by any agency or instrumentality of the federal government within Georgia.

-The USC further requires us to cooperate with the DVA and pay particular attention to:
+The USC further requires us to cooperate with VA and pay particular attention to: